ramanaditya/django-anymail/docs/inbound.rst

     .. attribute:: timestamp

-        A `~datetime.datetime` indicating when the inbound event was generated by the ESP.
+        A `~datetime.datetime` indicating when the inbound event was generated by the ESP, if available; otherwise `None`.
+(Very few ESPs provide this info.)

         This is typically when the ESP received the message or shortly thereafter.
+(Use :attr:`event.message.date <anymail.inbound.AnymailInboundMessage.date>`
-(Use :attr:`AnymailInboundMessage.date` if you're interested
-        in when the message was sent.)
+        if you're interested in when the message was sent.)

         (The timestamp's timezone is often UTC, but the exact behavior depends on your ESP and account settings.
 Anymail ensures that this value is